 A national foundation wholly dedicated to improving the financial well-being of all Americans, NEFE provides financial education programs to different age groups, which include High School Financial Planning Program (HSFPP), Smart About Money, Cash Course, Decumulation, and Spendster.

 Federal Citizen Information Center

-Consumer resources from topics that include money, health housing, food, small business, education, and education.
+Publications USA Gov has topics that include money, health housing, food, small business, education, and education.
 Available in Spanish.
-Consumer Action Handbook plus complaint procedures are available here.
+Consumer Action Handbook plus complaint procedures are available here as well.

 U.S. Department of Housing and Urban Development (HUD)

-Houses information on buying a home, avoiding foreclosure, obtaining rental assistance, finding a housing counselor, energy efficiency, and filing a fair housing discrimination complaint.
+The HUD website provides information on buying a home, avoiding foreclosure, obtaining rental assistance, finding a housing counselor, energy efficiency, and filing a fair housing discrimination complaint.
 Information is available in Spanish.
-Contact information by state is provided.

-A program under HUD, this site stows information on ways to make your house a safe place to live.
+A program under HUD, the Health Homes site, has information on ways to make your house a safe place to live.
 Information is available in Spanish.

 Various sites for coupons, discounts, free trials, etc.: Pricegrabber.com, Yahoo's shopping, coupons.com, smartsource.com, retailmenot.com, keycode.com, coupondivas.com, reuseitnetwork.org, freesharing.org, spoofee.com, heyitsfree.net, mysavings.com, sharingisgiving.org.

-Financial education curriculum for Native Americans.
-Resources available for trainers and tribal leaders.
+Financial education curriculum may be found within Invest Native Project, as well as resources available for trainers and tribal leaders.